joyadauche/image-captioning/README.md

 In this project we combine Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) to build a deep learning model that produces captions given an input image.

-One such example of how this architecture performs is pictured below:
+One of such example of how this architecture performs is pictured below:

 <!-- ![Center Image](images/image-description.PNG) -->